 - the subframe is configured as NB-IoT DL subframe by the higher layer parameter downlinkBitmapNonAnchor.

-- the subframe is configured as NB-IoT DL subframe by the higher layer parameter valid-subframe-config-DL.

 - except when the UE is configured with higher layer parameter additionalTxSIB1-Config set to TRUE, subframe #3 not containing additional SystemInformationBlockType1-NB transmission is assumed as a NB-IoT DL subframe if the UE monitors a NPDCCH UE-specific search space or decodes NPDSCH transmission scheduled by NPDCCH in the UE-specific search space.

 For a NB-IoT UE that supports twoHARQ-Processes-r14 or the UE is configured with higher layer parameter multi-TB-Unicast-config, there shall be a maximum of 2 downlink HARQ processes.